distributedweaknessfiling/dwf-request/README.md

 DWF is not approved of, by, or affiliated with MITRE.
 DWF is community project to assign security identifiers.
 We would love it if you joined us!

-DWF IDs take the form of CAN or CVE, then a 4 digit year YYYY, then an integer identifier XXXXXXX.
-The integers start at 1000000, anything below one million is a MITRE CVE ID.
-Anything above one million is a DWF ID.
-So for example CVE-2021-1000000.
-Read below to understand the difference between CAN and CVE.
+DWF IDs take the form of the string "DWF", a hyphen, a 4 digit year "YYYY," a hyphen, then an integer identifier XXXXXXX.
+The integers start at 1000000.
+Anything that starts with "CVE" is a CVE ID.
+Anything above one million and starts with "DWF" is a DWF ID.
+So for example DWF-2021-1000000.

 # dwf-form
 Repo for the tooling that drives requesting a DWF ID